 The City has put forth more resources over the last few years to increase the number of beds that are available to RHY aged 16-20, but it still has a long way to go.
-Notably, almost all the beds that have been added to the DYCD-funded RHY shelter system are TILs, which don't address the need for short-term crisis placements as a pivotal initial placement.
-As providers and youth confirm time and again, there are still not enough crisis beds for RHY, and each night homeless youth are turned away.
-There is not a reliable or standardized system in place to count youth who are turned away in their attempt to access emergency shelter; hence the Council's introduction of 1619, which we discuss below.
-Currently, if a youth obtains a crisis shelter bed, the City ejects the youth from shelter after 60 days.
-When a homeless youth is discharged from one crisis shelter, they may seek shelter services from another provider, but if no beds are available they may be turned away with no place to go.
-Many are understandably reluctant to enter the DHS adult shelter system because of their experiences with trauma and other vulnerability factors as mentioned above.
+Notably, all but 20 of the beds that have been added to the DYCD-funded RHY shelter system are transitional independent living (TIL) beds, which don't address the need for short-term crisis placements as a pivotal initial placement.
+As providers and youth confirm time and again, while the situation has improved significantly, there are still not enough crisis beds for RHY, and homeless youth are turned away.
+There is not a reliable or standardized system in place to count youth who are turned away in their attempt to access emergency shelter, which is why the Council's passage of the reporting bill last session will be instrumental in furthering our understanding of the nature and number of resources needed.

 While in crisis shelter, homeless youth are eligible to apply for TILs.
 TILs are DYCD-funded residential facilities intended to assist homeless youth transition to independent living.
-Although DYCD will place some youth directly into a TIL upon entry into shelter, usually the TIL application process requires applicants to submit a mental health evaluation, and requires youth to demonstrate that they are either enrolled in school or employed.
-These longer-term housing options are intended to help youth who have stabilized in crisis shelter settle into a smaller, more home-like environment where, with support, they can develop the ability to be self-sufficient before aging-out or timing out back into the community.
+Although DYCD will place some youth directly into TILs upon entry into shelter, usually the TIL application process requires an applicant to submit a mental health evaluation, and requires youth to demonstrate that they are either enrolled in school or employed.
+These longer-term housing options are intended to help youth who have stabilized in crisis shelter settle into smaller, more home-like environments where, with support, they can develop the ability to be self-sufficient before aging out or timing out back into the community.